-Article 24a Periods and frequency of degree audits
+Article 24 - Periods and frequency of degree audits

-In principle, the opportunity to take the Master's degree audit will be offered once each month.
+In principle, the Master's degree audit will be carried out once each month by the Board of Examiners.
 The dates for the meetings of the Board of Examiners shall be published before the beginning of the academic year.

-Article 24b Invalidation of examinations
+Article 24a - Invalidation of examination